The Two Synod Solution

 Miscellaneous Conforming Amendments

-The following is not currently an overture to the General Assembly.
-The following contains the elements of a proposed Two Synod Structure.
+The following presents the elements of a proposed Two Synod Structure.

-A Two Synod Structure would consist of the two primary wings of the church, the Auburn Primary Synod (Progressives) and the Westminster Primary Synod (Evangelicals).
-Each of these two Primary Synods would consist of an elected Board of Nine, on which the General Assembly Stated Clerk and the General Assembly Moderator, would be permanent voting members, creating a total board membership of 11.
-The General Assembly would have jurisdication over Missions, Pensions, and other Administrative matters.
-Each Primary Synod (Auburn and Westminster) would, independently from the other Primary Synod, determine their own ordination standards, theological statements of faith, educational materials to be used in their governing bodies, church growth, church planting and evangelism methods.
+Under the Proposed Structure, each of these two Primary Synods would consist of an elected Board of Nine, in addition to the PCUSA General Assembly Stated Clerk and the PCUSA General Assembly Moderator, who would be permanent voting members, creating a total board membership of 11, for each Primary Synod.
+The PCUSA General Assembly would have jurisdication over Missions, Pensions, and other Administrative matters.
+Each Primary Synod (Auburn and Westminster) would, independently from the other Primary Synod, determine their own ordination standards, statements of faith, definition of marriage, and educational materials to be used.
+Each Primary Synod (Westminster and Auburn) would also, independently from the other Primary Synod, determine their method of church growth, their church planting programs, and their methods of evangelism.

-The Permanent Judicial Commission would be reorganized, such that each of the Primary Synods would have their own Permanent Judicial Commission whose jurisdiction ends at the top Primary Synod level.
+The Permanent Judicial Commission would be reorganized.
+Each Primary Synod would have their own Permanent Judicial Commission at the Presbytery level, the Sub-Synod level, with final authority residing at the Primary Synod level.

-The PJC at the General Assembly level would be replaced with a General Assembly Arbitration Board which would be an ecclesiastical court of limited jurisdiction, e.g. no jurisdiction to decide ordination standards, statements of faith, etc..
+The Permanent Judicial Commission at the General Assembly level would be replaced with a General Assembly Arbitration Board, which would be an ecclesiastical court of limited jurisdiction.
+The General Assembly Arbitration Board would have no jurisdiction to decide cases involving ordination standards, definition of marriage, proper statements of faith, etc..
+These issues could only be appealed to the highest Permanent Judicial Commission within the respective Primary Synod, where the petition was filed.

-The existing Synods would be reorganized into sub-Synods aligned with their respective Primary Synod, the Auburn or Westminster Primary Synod.
-There would be two Sub-Synods in each region, each representing their respective Primary Synod (Auburn or Westminster).
-The two Sub-Synods, each representing their respective Primary Synod (Westminster or Auburn), would use the same geographical boundaries, so that they can work together on various projects, administer camps and retreat sites, etc.
+The existing Synods would be reorganized into sub-Synods, aligned with their respective Primary Synod, (e.g. either the Auburn Primary Synod or the Westminster Primary Synod).
+There would be two Sub-Synods in each geographic region, each representing their respective Primary Synod (Auburn or Westminster).
+The two Sub-Synods, which represent their respective Primary Synod (Westminster or Auburn), would have the same geographical boundaries, so that the Sub-Synods can work together on various projects, administer camps and retreat sites, etc..

 Toward a 2 Synod Solution